CAMPING SUSPENDED FOR THE FORESEEABLE FUTURE

-Until early in 2020, we allowed people to camp at Piles Copse.
-However, in recent years it has become very busy.
-Backpack camping for small groups has been allowed for many years in some parts of Dartmoor, and that has been sustainable because it has been very sporadic and spread out.
+Until early 2020, we allowed people to camp at Piles Copse.
+However, in the years leading up to then it had become very busy.
+Backpack camping for small groups has been allowed for many years in some parts of Dartmoor, and that used to be sustainable because it was very sporadic and spread out.
 This provision never covered enclosed areas like Piles, but many people ignored this and camped there without our consent.
-The popularity of Piles Copse has meant that it has become intensively used and abused.
+The popularity of Piles Copse meant that it had become intensively used and abused.
 It simply cannot sustain the level of use of experienced in the period of 2010 to 2019.
 Obviously we want to avoid its becoming completely degraded.

-We are therefore not giving anyone permission to camp at Piles for the remainder of 2020, and will review the situation for 2021.
-We intend to re-open some areas for camping in a more regulated way in 2022, but we would need to work out a way to manage this.
+We are therefore not giving anyone permission to camp at Piles for at least the calendar year of 2021.
+We may be able to re-open some areas for camping in a more regulated way in 2022, but we would need to work out a way to manage this.

 In addition to our concern about maintaining the value and beauty of Piles Copse, there are also difficulties associated with COVID.
 There is no sanitation, and coronavirus remains active in faeces for a considerable length of time; and knowing this and having too often cleared up other people’s mess, we cannot responsibly give permission for anyone to camp where we know others have been.
 A further concern is for the volunteers of the Dartmoor Search and Rescue Group.
-In 2019 they had to evacuate an injured camper, but that is now much harder to do.
+In the past they have evacuated injured campers, but that is now much harder to do.
 The Air Ambulance can only take casualties in critical condition, so others have to be stretchered overland, by people wearing full PPE.

 When COVID rules allow, backpack camping for small groups, for a night or two, is permitted on some parts of the Dartmoor commons (i.e. the unenclosed moorland).
 As an enclosed area, Piles Copse is not covered by that provision.